-with the exception of the attic, where partitions are lightweight timber frame with plasterboard linings.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted, Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 The flooring is suspended timber.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal pass doors are timber/glazed, timber panel and flush faced timber.
+The internal pass doors are timber panel with glazed sections to the lounge, dining room and kitchen.
 The skirting boards and door facings are timber.
-The kitchen is fitted with base and wall storage units.
-The stairs giving access to the first floor and attic floor accommodation are closed tread timber.
+The kitchen is fitted with timber fronted base and wall storage units.
+The stair giving access to the upper floor accommodation is closed tread timber.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
+None.

-The chimney breasts are plastered masonry.
-Internal decorations Visually inspected. internal decorations Internal decorative finishes are mostly wallpaper and paint.
+Internal decorations Visually inspected.
+Internal decorative finishes are mostly wallpaper and paint with full wall tiling in the kitchen, bathroom and utility room.

 Cellars Visually inspected.
 None.